 2 Large Eggs, ⅓ Cup Whole Milk, 1 Tablespoon Worcestershire Sauce

 Place ground beef in a large mixing bowl.
 Sprinkle the dried oregano, Mrs. Dash seasoning, and black pepper over the meat.
-Add the bread crumbs into the center of the meat and pour the egg mixture over the bread crumbs.
-Let it stand until the bread crumbs mostly absorb the egg mixture, approximately 10 minutes.
+Add the breadcrumbs into the center of the meat and pour the egg mixture over the breadcrumbs.
+Let it stand until the breadcrumbs absorb most of the egg mixture, approximately 10 minutes.

 2 Pounds Ground Beef, 1 Teaspoon Dried Oregano, 1 Teaspoon Mrs. Dash Original Seasoning, ½ Teaspoon Black Pepper

-Gently, mix the ground beef with the bread crumbs, seasonings, and egg mixture until all of the ingredients are well incorporated.
+Gently mix the beef, breadcrumbs, seasonings, and egg mixture until evenly combined.
 The meatloaf mixture should easily gather together.

 Press the meatloaf mixture into the loaf pan and bake for 1 hour or until an instant-read thermometer shows an internal temperature of 160°F/71°C in the center of the meatloaf.

-Pour off any liquids from the meatloaf and spread the ketchup across the top of the meatloaf.
+Pour off any liquid from the meatloaf and spread the ketchup across the top of the meatloaf.
 Return the meatloaf to the oven and bake for another 15 minutes to set the ketchup glaze.
 Remove the meatloaf from the oven.
 Use a large spatula to lift the meatloaf from the pan.
-Serve and Enjoy!
+Serve and enjoy!

 ½ Cup Ketchup